JJOverload/MTG-Image-Titles-To-Text/README.md

 - First uses EAST text detections to help detect the words off of the image of cards via bounding boxes.
 - Then would use merging of bounding box to get a box around each title/name.
 - Slight rotations of merged images gets applied before using text recognition algorithm on it (Pytesseract).
 - Compare strings found for each rotated image to existing names gathered from data (Extracted from mtgjson.com), and keep the "best"/ones with the most similarities to existing MTG card name.
+Kept names gets displayed at the end of the program.

 Note: Did not use OSD since it could not detect rotations less than 90 degrees with it.